 No-start issues with Push Button Start system

-Same as any other system, the push button start works in steps.
-Once you know at what step things go wrong, you will have an idea why a car won't start.
+If the car doesn't start by pressing the Start button, there are a few things to check.
+The Push Button Start works in steps.
+Once you know at which step things go wrong, you will have an idea why the car won't start.

-Try answering these questions.
+To find out why the car won't start, try answering these questions.
 If the answer has a link, follow it; if not, continue to the next questions.

 When you press the brake pedal, do the brake lights come on?
-Yes No

-Does the transmission gear indicator show the transmission is in "Park" Yes No
+Does the transmission gear indicator show the transmission is in "Park"

 What happens when you push the Start button?